digitalocean/k8s-adoption-journey/docs/03-staging/observability-staging.md

     ```

     !!! info
         To check that the alert has been created successfully, first port-forward to your local machine by running this command: `kubectl --namespace monitoring port-forward service/kube-prom-stack-kube-prome-prometheus 9090:9090`.
-Navigate to the [Promethes Console](http://localhost:9090) click on the `Alerts` menu item and identify the `EmojivotioInstanceDown` alert.
+Navigate to the [Promethes Console](http://localhost:9090) click on the `Alerts` menu item and identify the `OnlineBoutiqueInstanceDown` alert.
 It should be visible at the bottom of the list.

 ## Configuring Alertmanager to Send Notifications to Slack